 About a year later, I found several tunics in identical shapes in a thrift store in Chicago.
 I bought another one in a funky black, white, and red pattern, which I wore a couple of times.
 But the moment I happened upon that second set of tunics lurking in the thrift store racks – also handmade, all with that very specific neckline – doubt began to creep in.
 These weren’t just fun tunics and great thrift finds.
 These garments were likely cultural, and from a culture unfamiliar to me.

 I asked around to try to find someone who had seen these tunics in action.
 I Googled my little heart out, guessing at possible cultures and groups who might have made and worn such garments.
 No luck for years.
-Very recently, I came across this post from Terri and finally had a name for this garment: Shalwar kameez.
-And, after a bit more searching, a little bit of background.
-I certainly respect Terri’s research and informed decision to wear hers, but I’ve long since stopped wearing mine.
+Finally a fellow blogger posted the exact same style and I had a name for this garment: Shalwar kameez.
+And, after a bit more searching and unearthing a little bit of background info, I certainly respected blogger Terri’s research and informed decision to wear hers, but I’ve long since stopped wearing mine.

 Garments and accessories are often deemed “ethnic” as a selling point, and “tribal” patterns always seem to trend for spring and summer.
 In many cases, the fashion version of “ethnic” means “non-Western, non-Caucasian, and therefore exotic.”
 In this context, these descriptors can be insulting, subtly racist, and may encourage cultural appropriation.
 Of course, the fashion world is guilty of near constant cultural appropriation and it can become difficult to discern which items are merely influenced by the aesthetics of certain cultures and which items are mass-marketed ripoffs of culturally significant garments.
 So, as a rule, I avoid purchasing and wearing anything that’s specifically billed as “ethnic.”
 The lines blur a bit with something like the thrifted shalwar kameez, but even minus the marketing push from the fashion world, I feel uncomfortable wearing just about any garment that hails from a culture about which I know so little and to which I have no personal connection.